 If you like seafood, I would opt to grab lunch here one day while you’re out exploring.
 I recommend asking for the catch of the day!

 Please note: If you put this in Google Maps it might make it seem like it’s taken you to the wrong restaurant.
-From what I gather, To Steki tis Giagas and Fisherman’s House are the same restaurant.
+From what I gather, To Steki tis Giagas and Fisherman’s House are the same restaurants.
 I can’t quite figure out why it has two names but if you’re next to a small market store and near the water, you’re in the right spot!

 Proposed Itinerary for Exploring Santorini